IBM/aiops-pot/docs/Turbonomic POT/add-targets.md

 5. To add Instana all you need is the host name or IP address of your instana server, and an API token generated from your Instana backend.
 Once you filled out these information click on "Add" at the bottom of the page.
 Since we don't have a proxy we can leave those parts empty.

+**Note:** If you see the host name and/or IP address is prepopulated as administrator and a password in this step, clear both and type in your information.

-Note: Keep in mind, the hostname or IP address must be visible to Turbonomic.
+**Tip:** Keep in mind, the hostname or IP address must be visible to Turbonomic.
 If you have your Instana and Turbonomic instances installed in different networks or the communication between them is blocked by a firewall, the target configuration will fail.

 ![add-instana-3](img/addtargets/add-instana-3.png)